-4.8.11 Casting Yard
+4.6.11 Casting Yard

 Pre-cast girders are required for construction of elevated structures for which a large open area is required for setting up of casting yard.
 As far as possible, this area should be close to the site, easily accessible and away from habitation.
-Considering the various factors, it is proposed to setup one casting yard for the proposed extension from Andheri(E) to CSIA and two for Dahisar(E) to Mira-Bhayander.
-Accordingly a provision of 2 ha and 4 ha land for Andheri(E) to CSIA and Dahisar(E) to Mira-Bhayander respectively has been proposed on temporary basis considering 2.0 ha of land for each casting yard for a period of four years.
+Considering the various factors, it is proposed to setup two casting yards for the proposed extension.
+Accordingly a provision of 4ha land has been proposed on temporary basis considering 2.0 ha of land for each casting yard for a period of four years.

-4.8.12 Summary of Land Requirements
+4.6.12 Summary of Land Requirements

-Abstract of land requirements for different components of these extensions are given in Table 4.34 and Table 4.35.
+Abstract of land requirements for different components of this proposed extension are given in Table 4.34 and Table 4.35.